plblum/jivs/docs/assets/Learning-Diagram-Specifications.md

 ### Purpose

-Show how a validation-state change for the entire `ValueHostsManager` can be communicated to application code and then to a Validation Summary.
+Show how a validation-state change for the complete `ValueHostsManager` reaches application code and can be reflected in form-level UI.

+Introduce the manager-level callback boundary without teaching the detailed form Dispatcher Function / Presentation Function architecture yet.

 ### Participants